huang-yi/shadowfax/README.md

 The `php shadowfax stop` allows you to stop the Shadowfax server.

-## WebSocket
+## WebSocket server

 Shadowfax also allows you to build your WebSocket server.

-First of all, you need to create a handler.
-The handler class must implements the `HuangYi\Shadowfax\Contracts\WebSocket\Handler` interface:
+First of all, you need to change the value of configuration item `type` to `websocket`.
+Then create a handler class that implemented the `HuangYi\Shadowfax\Contracts\WebSocket\Handler` interface:

 ```php
 <?php